matthewd673/maple/README.md

 ## Commands

-Execute commands from within maple by toggling to command input with the `escape` key.
+Execute commands from within maple by toggling to command input with the <kbd>esc</kbd> key.

 **`help all`:** display a list of maple commands